AlgebraicJulia/Decapodes.jl/docs/src/navier_stokes/ns.md

 nothing # hide
 ```

-This formulation comes from the fact that you are treating `du` (vorticity) as the only state variable and computing the velocity field, which you need to advect vorticity along the flow with a linear solve of the exterior derivative `d₁`.
+This incorrect formulation does not use a stream function, but rather tries to compute the velocity field via a linear solve of the exterior derivative `d₁`.
 In other words, the velocity field is computed as the pseudo-inverse of the differential operation that computes curl.

 ## Initial Conditions